Trident Tech Recognized as a Military Freindly School

 TTC is one of 15 new clinics set to launch in 2024 at higher education institutions across the country, thanks to a collaboration from Google and the Consortium of Cybersecurity Clinics.
 TTC is also one of the first two-year colleges in the country to benefit from this funding.
 In addition to $1 million in Google.org funding, the tech company is offering TTC volunteer mentorship from Google employees, Google Titan Security Keys, and scholarships for the Google Career Certificate in Cybersecurity.
 Learn more on Google’s blog and the Consortium’s website.

 The announcement builds on Google’s 2023 support for 10 clinics, part of a combined commitment to launch 25 Google-supported cyber clinics nationwide by 2025.
-With the latest round of funding, Google.org has now committed more than $25 million toward creating the diverse and AI- and digital security-savvy workforce needed to protect critical U.S. infrastructure from cyber attacks.
+With the latest round of funding, Google.org has now committed more than $25 million toward creating AI- and digital security-savvy workforce needed to protect critical U.S. infrastructure from cyber attacks.

 May 6, 2024 - Trident Technical College Recognizes Stellar Students and Organizations at Awards Day